xcatmaro/RepData_PeerAssessment1/PA1_template.md

 Yes.

-Description of strategy for imputing missing data
+Description of strategy for imputing missing data:
-1. Will replace missing step values for intervals with the _mean of step values over all invervals_ by day over the entire data set.
+1. What was done: Replace missing step values for intervals with the _mean of step values over all invervals_ by day over the entire data set.
-2. Use mean over intervals, not days, to avoid imputing a positive number of steps in intervals where no activity usually occurs.
+2. Why: Use mean over intervals, not days, to avoid imputing a positive number of steps in intervals where no activity usually occurs.

-Show with code a strategy for imputing missing data
+Show with code a strategy for imputing missing data.
   - See below.